schandrika/volttron-postgresql-historian/README.md

 4. Create an agent configuration file

-    Create an agent configuration with appropriate connection parameters as described in [Configurations section](#Configuration)
+    Create an agent configuration with appropriate connection parameters as described in the [Configurations section](#Configuration)

 5. Install and start the volttron-postgresql-historian.